ACI Border Gateways

 Outbound route-maps are only applied to Type-5 routes.

-• When an ACI fabric interconnects with a policy-aware remote VXLAN fabric, any policy or class details from the remote VXLAN fabric are ignored by the ACI border gateway nodes.
-Similarly, the ACI fabric also doesn't advertise its policy or class information to the remote VXLAN fabric.
+• Starting from Cisco APIC 6.1(4), when an ACI fabric interconnects with a policy-aware remote VXLAN fabric, any policy or class details received from the remote VXLAN fabric are ignored by the ACI border gateway nodes, if you are interacting with the remote EVPN NX-OS 10.5(3) version fabric.
+Also, the ACI fabric does not advertise its policy or class information to the remote VXLAN fabric.

 Discovering ACI Border Gateways